This post may contain affiliate links. Read our disclosure here.

 Make sure you save your empty egg cartons for this next one.
-Now we’re making doorbells from Martha Stewart.
-Cut out the cone shapes from the egg carton and have your kids paint it however they’d like.
+Now we’re making doorbells.
+Cut out the cone shapes from the egg carton and have your kids paint them however they’d like.
 Put some glue on the edges and sprinkle glitter over the glue.
-Then thread a bell onto some yarn, poke a hole through the top of the cone and leave enough string at the top to tie around the door knob.
+Then thread a bell onto some yarn, poke a hole through the top of the cone, and leave enough string at the top to tie around the door knob.

 I’m sure many of you remember folding paper and cutting it to make snowflake designs.
 This tutorial shows you how to make even more complicated ones, but they’re still pretty simple!